pelias/documentation/structured-geocoding.md

 * postalcode
 * country

-Note that the other [\search parameters](https://mapzen.com/documentation/search/search/#available-search-parameters) can also be combined with these to set filters and priorities on the results.
+Note that the other [\search parameters](search/#available-search-parameters) can also be combined with these, allowing you to filter and prioritize your results.

 ### address